microsoft/psi-samples/README.md

 | [OpenCVSample](https://github.com/Microsoft/psi-samples/tree/main/Samples/OpenCVSample) | This sample illustrates how to interop with OpenCV. | Yes | - | - |
 | [WpfSample](https://github.com/Microsoft/psi-samples/tree/main/Samples/WpfSample) | This sample illustrates how to write a Windows Presentation Foundation app that uses Platform for Situated Intelligence. | Yes | - | - |

+# Building

+To build the samples, you will need to install [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) with the .NET desktop development workload on Windows, or [.NET Core 3.1](https://docs.microsoft.com/en-us/dotnet/core/install/linux) on Linux.
+Some samples may have additional prerequisites.
+Please see the README of each individual sample for more information.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a